Hui Liu: Biography

 Liu graduated from Fudan University of Shanghai, China with B.Sc degree in electrical engineering in 1988 and obtained master's degree at Portland State University.
 By 1995 he completed his Ph.D. in the same field as well from the University of Texas at Austin.
-From September of the same year till July 1998 Liu worked at the University of Virginia as a tenure-track Assistant Professor.
-After that, he joined the Electrical Engineering department of University of Washington where he became a tenure Full Professor and the Associate Chair of Research.
+From September of the same year till July 1998 Liu worked at the University of Virginia as a tenure-track assistant professor.
+After that, he joined the Electrical Engineering department of University of Washington where he became a tenured Full Professor and the Associate Chair of Research.
 From 2013 to 2016, he was the ZhiYuan Chair Professor and the Associate Dean at School of Electronic, Information & Electrical Engineering (SEIEE) at Shanghai Jiao Tong University.